asyncapi/website/pages/community/styleguide/code-examples.md

 ### Spacing and indentation

-- Put the characters for the open-brace ("") on the same line as the sentence that opens the block.
+- Place the characters for the open-brace ("") on the same line.

 - In all code samples, the indentation should be two spaces per tab.

 - Add proper spacing between code blocks